mensbeam/Logger/README.md

 3. The specification in [section 1.3][d] also specifies that if an `Exception` object is passed in the `$context` parameter it must be within an `exception` key.
 This makes sense, but curiously there's nary a mention of what to do with an `Error` object.
 They've existed since PHP 7 and can be thrown just like exceptions. _Logger_ will accept any `Throwable` in the `exception` key, but at present does nothing with it.
 Theoretically future handlers could be written to take advantage of it for structured data.

 4. Also in the first item of [section 1.3][d] it states categorically that implementors must not trigger a warning when errant data is in the `$context` array and treat it with _"as much lenience as possible"_.
-It then states in the following ittem that if an exception is present in the context data it *must* be in the `exception` key and that implementors *must* verify the `exception` key.
+It then states in the following item that if an exception is present in the context data it *must* be in the `exception` key and that implementors *must* verify the `exception` key.
 This is contradictory.
 You can't verify the `exception` key without triggering an error or exception when it's wrong.
 The user should be notified they've made a mistake; it's bad design otherwise.
 Our solution to this problem is to remove errant throwables from `$context` and also trigger warnings when they're encountered.
 However, `Logger->$warnOnInvalidContextThrowables` is provided to make it easy to suppress the warnings if necessary.

 ## Requirements ##

-* PHP 8.1 or newer with the following _optional, but suggested_ extensions:
+* PHP >= 8.1
+* [mensbeam/filesystem][g] >= 1.0
-    * ext-ctype
+* ext-ctype or [symfony/polyfill-ctype][i] >= 1.8
-    * ext-mbstring
+* ext-mbstring or [symfony/polyfill-mbstring][j] >= 1.8
-* [mensbeam/filesystem][g]: ">=1.0"
-    * [symfony/polyfill-ctype][i]: ">=1.8"
-    * [symfony/polyfill-mbstring][j]: ">=1.8"

 ### Note ###

-This library uses [mens beam/filesystem][g] which provides polyfills for `ext-ctype` and `ext-mbstring`.
+This library uses [mensbeam/filesystem][g] which provides polyfills for `ext-ctype` and `ext-mbstring`.
 If you have these extensions installed the polyfills won't be used.
 However, they are still installed.
 If you don't want the polyfills needlessly installed you can add this to your project's `composer.json`:

 ```json
 {